kirk-clawson/Repongo/README.md

 # Repongo
-A Repository pattern implementation for MongoDB and node
+A Javascript-based Repository pattern implementation for MongoDB.